tetris245/tetris245/README.md

 Shyness, Ada.

 Thanks for general assistance:
-Brianna, Better, Miyako, Zeltron, Selina.
+Brianna, Better, Miyako, Zeltron, Selina, Estsanatlehi.
 All else I might not have included.

 ===========================================================================